digital-asset/docs.daml.com/docs/2.7.1/docs/query/pqs-user-guide.rst

 the PostgreSQL manual.
 The operators ``->``, ``->>``, ``#>``, ``#>>``, and
 ``@>`` may be of particular interest.

-This :ref:`section below <pqs-json-encoding>` summarizes how the ledger data is encoded in JSON.
+The :ref:`JSON Format section <pqs-json-encoding>` shows how the ledger data is encoded in JSON.

 Continuity
 ==========